hoanhan101/gray/_posts/2021-01-01-wealth-naval.md

 Judgment is knowing the long-term consequences of your actions.
 It's very hard to build up where you need to combine both intellect and experience.
 Intellect without any experience is useless because you have no skin in the game, no real experience, no real accountability, you’re just throwing darts.
 That said, you need to iterate fast and smart, take 10,000 tries at something.

-The people with the best judgment are among the least emotional and often sounds like philosophers.
+Another hard part to judgement is not the learning itself but the unlearning.
+Adding to what you know is easy but unlearning your opinons is hard.
+It's the beginner mind that every great person has.
+You have to be willing to hit reset and start from scratch.

+Judgment comes from clear thinking.
+Clear thinking comes from having time to reflect and to pursue your genuine intellectual curiosity.
+Some of the greatest investors think most of the time.
 They read and study everything, including a lot of philosophy.
 That make them more stoic, less emotional so they can make better decisions and have better judgment.

 ## Set an aspirational hourly rate and stick to it